 - Clean the baby’s gums and the insides of the cheek too.

-It is suggested to clean the baby’s tongue and mouth at least once a day.
+It is suggested to clean the baby’s tongue and mouth at least once a day to maintain proper oral health.
 A gauze piece is most commonly used to clean a baby’s tongue.
 You may ask your dentist if they suggest using any finger toothbrushes or specific tongue cleaners for babies.

 Do You Need A Tongue Cleaner For Your Baby?